Construction WIP (Work in Progress) Report | The Easiest Way to Create It

 For instance, if the first phase construction company bills $50,000 while the actual construction costs turn out to be $80,000, it will lack $30,000 for the next construction phase.
 This can be compensated by an additional construction loan or up to the second phase invoicing, raising the total project costs.

-To ensure construction companies are not underbilling their clients, work-in-progress reports should become an integral part of construction management.
+To ensure construction companies have proper construction billing, work-in-progress reports should become an integral part of construction management.

 Overbilling and Its Results